-- 1 Use any of the following methods to change the accounting date from the Desktop: - o Select File menu > Change Date. - o On the Status Bar, click in the accounting date area.
+- 1 Use any of the following methods to change the accounting date from the Desktop: - On the File menu, click Change Date. - o On the Status Bar, click in the accounting date area. - 2 Enter the accounting date. - 3 Click OK.
+The accounting date appears on the Status Bar.